hassenmorad/Home-to-Income-Ratio/README.md

     - [**Census**](https://data.census.gov/cedsci/): 1-yr and 5-yr county-level estimates from the American Community Survey (ACS)

 ### Misc:
-- Scripts of data cleaning and analysis is stored in the "Scripts" folder
+- Scripts of data cleaning and analysis are stored in the "Scripts" folder
 - Altair chart code is stored in the "Notebooks" folder